scikit-rf/scikit-rf/doc/source/tutorials/virtualinstruments.rst

 Virtual Instruments
 ********************
-.. currentmodule:: skrf.virtualInstruments
+.. currentmodule:: skrf.vi
 .. contents::

 .. warning::

-    The virtualInstruments module is not well written or tested at this point.
+    The vi module is not well written or tested at this point.

-The :mod:`~skrf.virtualInstruments` module holds  classes for GPIB/VISA instruments that are intricately related to skrf.
+The :mod:`~skrf.vi` module holds  classes for GPIB/VISA instruments that are intricately related to skrf.
 Most of the classes were created for the sole purpose of retrieving data so that calibration and measurements could be carried out offline with skrf,